Reviewer Photos & Videos

 Questions & Answers

-How do you remove the filters to clean them
+How do l remove fan blade to clean

 The team at Robinhood.